Skip to content

 4. Authelia forward auth — TOTP/WebAuthn 2FA for protected services

-5. Rate limiting — per-service zone configuration with dynamic thresholds
+5. Rate limiting — condition-based rate limiting with per-service rules and dynamic thresholds

-The waf-api sidecar sits alongside Caddy, continuously tailing logs and serving a management API.
+The wafctl sidecar sits alongside Caddy, continuously tailing logs and serving a management API.
 The React dashboard is compiled into static files and served directly by Caddy.

 The stack runs three containers with aggressive security hardening: